Is moderate drinking after AA a possibility?

 I now feel that I am in a catch 22 though, because the part of AA that I do miss is the fellowship, the family…that whole part of it.
 But I do not have a desire to stop drinking and nor do I feel that alcohol has any control over my life.
 I am wondering if there are others out there like myself, others who have gone back out after extended sobriety and after working the steps, and have found that alcohol does not affect them like it once did, yet they still miss the fellowship of AA.
 If so, can you tell me how to contact such a group or such people?

 Thank you for sharing.
 It does seem lonely where you are at.
 But, as indicated by Ellen, obviously there are others.
 My best suggestion is to seek fellowship among people who are most like you as you are now.
 You will find some of them share backgrounds of compulsive behavior like you have experienced, although probably not in exactly the same form.
 But you will serve yourself best by representing yourself most clearly as who you are now.

-The Life Process Program is an anonymous and effective treatment program developed by renowned addiction expert Dr. Stanton Peele to provide an alternative option to the standard treatments such as Alcoholics Anonymous (AA).
-The program is a private but proven method for people to beat their addiction at their own pace and in their own time.
+The Life Process Program is a treatment program developed by renowned addiction expert Dr. Stanton Peele to provide an alternative option to Alcoholics Anonymous (AA).
+Dr Peele also answers a number of other 12-step questions in the Ask Stanton section of our website.